What are triggers?

 - Execution history on the trigger detail page

-- Run status for each execution, such as Completed
+- Run status for each execution, such as Completed or Timed out

 Why it is useful